inscopix/pyisx/docs/index.md

 # pyisx documentation

-The [pyisx](https://github.com/inscopix/pyisx) project is a python binding for [isxcore](https://github.com/inscopix/isxcore), a C++ API for interacting with Inscopix data.
+`isx` is a python package for interacting with Inscopix data.
-The python package for this binding, named `isx`, is available on [pypi](https://pypi.org/project/isx/) for download.
 This package encapsulates the following I/O functionality:

 * Reading Inscopix files (`.isxd`, `.isxb`, `.gpio`, `.imu`)